Mayvid0/Mayvid0/README.md

 ## About Me

 Hello, I'm Divyam, a developer with a deep appreciation for the versatility and open-source ethos of Linux and other operating systems.
-Currently, my focus lies in full-stack development, where I combine the logic of C++, and the dynamism of JavaScript.
+With a proficiency in full-stack development and C/C++ , I'm currently transitioning to Golang.